chetter-14/C-compiler-like/README.md

 # C-compiler-like
-A program to check a C program for rudimentary syntax errors (for now only: parentheses).
+A program to check a C program for unbalanced syntax errors (for now: parentheses, curly brackets).